-H. Superintendent and District Level Administrators
+G. Superintendent and District Level Administrators

-- Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 2.
+1. Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, creed, color,

+- weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog. - 2.
 Review with district administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 3.
 Inform the Board about educational trends relating to student discipline. - 4.
 Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - 5.
 Work with district administrators in enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 6.
 Model civil and respectful behavior at all times - 7.
 Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 8.
 Address personal biases that may prevent equal treatment of all students and staff. - 9.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to the Superintendent's attention in a timely manner.

-I. Board of Education
+H. Board of Education

-- 1. Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 2.
-Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any

-- student, school employee or any person who is lawfully on school property or at a school function. - 3.
+- 1. Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, creed, color, weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog. - 2.
+Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 3.
 Address personal biases that may prevent equal treatment of all students and staff. - 4.
-Report incidents of discrimination and harassment that are witnessed or otherwise brought to a Board member's attention in a timely manner. - 5.
-Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions. - 6.
+Report incidents of discrimination and harassment that are witnessed or otherwise brought to a Board member's attention in a timely manner.

+- 5. Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions. - 6.
 Lead by example by conducting Board meetings in a professional, respectful, courteous manner. - 7.
 Model civil and respectful behavior at all times.

-J. Bus Drivers
+I. Bus Drivers